 Cauliflower is one of the most important winter vegetables grow in India.
 It is a European origin, probably develop from broccoli.
-In India, cauliflower cultivation is done in almost all the states, but the main states are Bihar, U. P., Orissa, Assam, M.P., Gujarat, and Haryana.
+In India, cauliflower farming is done in almost all the states, but the main states are Bihar, U. P., Orissa, Assam, M.P., Gujarat, and Haryana.

 The scientific name of cauliflower is Brassica oleracea var botrytis.
 It has achieved importance as one of the important and popular vegetables in various parts of the world.